-The Roper Center archive consists of over 20,000 datasets from public opinion surveys dating back to the 1930s.
+The Roper Center archive consists of 23,000 datasets from public opinion surveys dating back to the 1930s.
 By collecting and preserving the collection’s U.S. and international datasets, the Center provides opportunities for researchers to conduct detailed secondary analysis and discover new insights years after the original survey was released.
 Browse recent highlights from the collection below.

 Want more on election polling data?